 - Brabham BT30 (Peter Westbury): Sold new to Ecurie Ecosse and run for Graham Birrell in F2 in 1970.
 Also raced once by Peter Gethin and by Richard Attwood later in the season.
 To Peter Westbury early 1971 and raced in several F2 races (also raced once by Dieter Quester) until the team's BT36 was delivered.
 Sold to Dunnett's Garage, converted to F/Atlantic specification and entered for Ronnie Mackay in libre and F/Atlantic in 1971 and 1972, run by MRE.
 To Chong Boon Seng for south east Asian racing in 1973 and used by him until 1976.
 Then to Del Schlomer and raced by him and by Cherie Schlomer in 1977 and 1978.
 To Wybe Valkema around 1980 and retained to 1982.
 Then to Australia and with Brian Wilson by 1988.
 Wilson sold it to Art Valdez (Torrance, CA) and from Valdez it returned to Australia when he sold it to Bob Ilich (Perth, WA) in 2010.

 - Lotus 69 [69.F2.4] (Enzo Corti): New to Jochen Rindt Racing Ltd, managed by Bernie Ecclestone, for Jochen Rindt to race in F2 in 1970.
+According to Richard Spelberg's research, this car was Rindt's previous Lotus 59B chassis 59-F2-19 converted to Lotus 69 specification for 1970.
 Sold to Wilson Fittipaldi for F2 in 1971, before being replaced with a new March 712M.
 Sold to Brian Classick later in 1971 for libre racing, and raced for him by Willie Green in early 1972.
-Sold to John Coulter for libre in late 1972, then sold to Johnny Blades, who raed it once at the end of 1972.
+Sold to John Coulter for libre in late 1972, then sold to Johnny Blades, who raced it once at the end of 1972.
 Advertised by Blades as "ex-Rindt" in March 1973.
 Subsequent history unknown.

 - Chevron B18 [18.71.3] (Jo Siffert): New to Chevron's European agent Jo Siffert and raced by him in the F2 races at Bogotá in February 1971.
 Driven by Siffert in some European F2 races later in 1971, but more usually by François Mazet, who finished fourth at Pau but otherwise had a difficult season.
 Raced by José Dolhem at the final race of the year.
 It appears the Chevron was returned to Bolton after 1971 and found its way into the hands of Roger Hire, who was also running a Chevron B21 with Peter Hanson.
 The car was then leased to Willie Green and fitted with a 1.9 Alan Smith Cosworth FVC for the Rothmans 50,000 libre race in August 1972.
 Then unknown until July 1982, when "chassis no. 3 ex Siffert" was advertised from Manton in Leicestershire.
-Unknown again until 1989, when Robert Campbell raced his red "ex-Jo Siffert F2 Chevron B18-71/3" in HSCC events.
-A car with this chassis number was auctioned by H&H in May 2002 but did not sell.
+Later sold by John Harper to Robert Campbell (Dukinfield, Cheshire), who registered his fully restored red "ex-Jo Siffert F2 Chevron B18-71/3" with the HSCC in May 1989.
+Raced by Campbell from 1988 to 1991, then sold in 1993 to Sheila and Tim Hassel, who did not race it.
+To Denis Welch in 1999, but again not raced.
+Sold to a Swiss owner in 2003.
 Next seen in 2014, when a red B18 was advertised by Lutziger Classic Cars, showing the 1990 HSCC papers and a "71/3" chassis plate.

 - Brabham BT23C (Brian Cullen): New to Winkelmann Racing for Alan Rees to race in F2 in 1968 but also raced by Gerhard Mitter at Hockenheim in October.
 To Bill Ivey for 1969 and entered for him in F2 races by Paul Watson Racing Organisation (PWRO).
 To Brian Cullen (Limerick, County Limerick, Ireland) in August 1969 and he raced it in a F5000 race and in libre in 1969, in European F2 events in 1970, and at Bogotá in early 1971.
 Entered by Irish Racing Team for Lingard Goulding at Mondello Park in July 1971 and then maybe the BT23C raced by Ted Shanahan (Dublin) over the next two months and also possibly the BT23C raced by Roy Courtney (Lisburn, County Antrim, Northern Ireland) in local clubmans/club specials racing in 1972.
 To Harold McGarrity (Belfast) for 1973 and raced in Formula Ireland with a 1.6-litre Holbay engine.
 To Paddy Heron for 1974 and raced in clubmans and in Formula Atlantic.
 For sale from Glengormley in 1975 and entered by Belfast car dealer Noel Crymble for Chris Stanfield to race at Kirkistown a couple of times until the Holbay pushrod engine blew up.
 Next seen when bought from Ireland by Mark Raymont who still had it in the late 1980s with a Holbay engine and Hewland Mk 8 gearbox.
 Sold to Steve Worrad of Maverick Motorsport around 2002 and restored by him.
 For sale by Maverick in 2004 and sold the following year via the Bonhams auction at RAF Hendon to Joe Willenpart (Scheibbs, Austria).